miby00/eTodo/README.md

 To install eTodo from a release: Just extract the files in the eTodo release package on the target computer.

 To run eTodo from a release: Enter the folder eTodo/bin, run erl.

+###Status

+eTodo isn't a finished, when I feel inspired I code on it during my spare time.
+So do not expect it to be perfect, commented or fully documented ;)